edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 1. Passports SHOULD have an aggressive timeout (e.g., 1 minute).
 Signatures on passports are not anchored in a KEL, and must therefore be evaluated for age with respect to the time they were received.
 Overly old passports could be a replay attack (a purported second call with the same orig and dest numbers, using the same backing evidence, soon after the first.)

-1. Witnesses (see {{<appendix-b}}) SHOULD be used in such a way that high availability is guaranteed, and in such a way that duplicity by the controller of an AID is detected.
+1. Witnesses (which MUST be used) SHOULD be used in such a way that high availability is guaranteed, and in such a way that duplicity by the controller of an AID is detected.
+See {{<appendix-b}}.
 (Verifiers will be able to see the witness policy of each AID controller, and SHOULD decide for themselves whether the party is reliable, depending on what they observe.)

-1. Revocations SHOULD be timely.
+1. Revocations SHOULD be timely, and the timeliness guarantees of issuers SHOULD be published.

 1. Watchers SHOULD propagate events to local caches with a low latency, and MUST provide information that allows verifiers to decide whether that latency meets their freshness requirements.